pmndrs/use-cannon/readme.md

 <Physics>{/* Physics related objects in here please */}</Physics>
 ```

-3. Pick a shape that suits your object best, it could be a box, plane, sphere, etc. Give it a mass, too.
+3. Pick a shape that suits your objects contact surface, it could be a box, plane, sphere, etc. Give it a mass, too.

 ```jsx
 const [ref, api] = useBox(() => ({ mass: 1 }))
 ```

 4. Take your object, it could be a mesh, line, gltf, anything, and tie it to the reference you have just received.
-Et voilà, it will now be affected by gravity and other objects inside the physics world automatically.
+Et voilà, it will now be affected by gravity and other objects inside the physics world.

 ```jsx
 <mesh ref={ref} geometry={...} material={...} />